Skip to main content

 Find Hourly and Blue-Collar Jobs on ZipRecruiter (2026)

-Thirdwatch's ZipRecruiter Scraper returns hourly + blue-collar US jobs at $0.008 per record — title, company, location, hourly rate, job type, posted date.
+Thirdwatch's ZipRecruiter Scraper returns hourly + blue-collar US jobs on a pay-per-record basis — title, company, location, hourly rate, job type, posted date.
 Built for non-tech US recruiter pipelines, hourly-jobs platforms, blue-collar talent platforms, and US labor-market research targeting trades + service segments.

 Why scrape ZipRecruiter for hourly research